open-quantum-safe/www/applications/tls.md

 ### HTTP(s) clients
 {: .no_toc }

-Using our forks of [OpenSSL](#oqs-openssl) and [BoringSSL](#oqs-boringssl), we've enabled support for post-quantum and hybrid key exchange and authentication in the curl command-line web client and the Chromium web browser.
+Using our forks of [OpenSSL](#oqs-openssl) and [BoringSSL](#oqs-boringssl), we've enabled support for post-quantum and hybrid key exchange and authentication in the curl command-line web client and the Chromium and Epiphany web browsers.

 ### curl